Pintouch/jenkins-box/README.md

 vagrant plugin install vagrant-berkshelf --plugin-prerelease
 #=> Installed the plugin 'vagrant-berkshelf (1.4.0.dev1)'
 vagrant plugin install vagrant-omnibus
-#=> Installed the plugin 'vagrant-omnibus   (1.1.2)'
+#=> Installed the plugin 'vagrant-omnibus   (1.2.1)'
 ```

 After everything went fine start your VM:

-    vagrant up --no-provision
+    vagrant up
     #=> Thank you for installing Chef!
     #=> Machine booted and ready!

+I settled Vagrant not to provision the VM so we can be flexible and start getting used to `knife solo` command.

+It is always best to ssh config your server to avoid repeating yourself with the given credentials:

+    vim ~/.ssh/config

+    Host jenkins
+      Hostname localhost
+      Port 2222
-    vagrant provision
+      User vagrant
-    #=> Finished tests in 2.326998s, 4.7271 tests/s, 6.8758 assertions/s.
+      IdentityFile ~/.vagrant.d/insecure_private_key

+Install chef on your target server or VM.
+Note `jenkins` is the hostname i'm giving to my VM for easy of use.

+    bundle exec knife solo prepare jenkins --bootstrap-version 11.8.2-1

+Now provision the target machine with the run_list within the node json file

+    bundle exec knife solo cook jenkins nodes/jenkins.json

 This final steps may take from minutes to a couple of hours.
+If you get a timeout error try executed the errored command by yourself on the target server.
+Default timeout is set to 10 minutes, if a command takes longer than that ssh into the server and run it yourself, e.g.

+    # This was taking 15 minutes on a 512 DSL so i had to `ssh jenkins` and:
+    sudo apt-get -q -y install openjdk-7-jdk

-Then open your browser and visit Jenkins to verify is running:
+Finally open your browser and visit Jenkins to verify is running:

     open http://localhost:8080